 TIP 2: SAVE YOUR KNEES PLEASE

-Nothing can ruin a day of riding quicker than knee pain.
+Nothing can ruin a day of mountain biking quicker than knee pain.
 Oftentimes this is due to shortening of the muscles on the front of your thighs (quadriceps and hip flexors), which puts too much stress on your kneecap.
 Combat this by using a foam roller to roll out your quads and adding stretches for these muscles.

 TIP 3: KEEP YOUR BACK ON TRACK